danielnelson37/problem-set-2_1/short-response.md

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
-Then, in one sentence, explain what coercions were applied and why:
+For each example, in one sentence, explain what coercions were applied and why:
   * `8 * null`
   * `"5" - 1`
   * `"5" + 1`